Church of the Nativity: Holy site before Constantine (ca. 4 BC–AD 326)

 The holy site known as the Nativity Grotto is thought to be the manger where Jesus was born.
 In 135, Emperor Hadrian had the site above the grotto converted into a worship place for Adonis, the mortal lover of Aphrodite, the Greek goddess of beauty and desire.
-Jerome claimed in 420 that the grotto had been consecrated to the worship of Adonis, and that a sacred grove was planted there in order to completely wipe out the memory of Jesus from the world.
+Jerome claimed in 420 that the grotto had been consecrated to the worship of Adonis, and that a sacred grove was planted there in order to completely wipe out the sect.

 Around AD 248, Greek philosopher Origen of Alexandria wrote the following about the grotto:

 In Bethlehem the cave is pointed out where He was born, and the manger in the cave where He was wrapped in swaddling clothes.
 And the rumor is in those places, and among foreigners of the Faith, that indeed Jesus was born in this cave who is worshiped and reverenced by the Christians.